kserve/kserve/docs/control-plane.md

 * Start with a KFService that has a "stable" or "golden" default definition.
 * Modify the KFService to set the new ModelSpec under the `canary`.
-* Set trafficPercent to 0
+* Set canaryTrafficPercent to 0
 * Observe the KFService until the new revision progresses
     * Note: traffic is still sent to "default"
 * Execute any inspection or testing against `canary`